ARMmbed/mbed-client/README.md

 This API provides an enabler that defines the application layer communication protocol between a LWM2M Server and a client located in a LWM2M Device.

-API includes device management and service enablement for LWM2M Devices.
-The target LWM2M Devices for this enabler are mainly resource constrained devices.
+The API includes device management and service enablement for LWM2M Devices.
+The target LWM2M devices for this enabler are mainly resource constrained devices.
 Therefore, this enabler makes use of a light and compact protocol as well as an efficient resource data model.

-A Client-Server architecture is introduced for mbed Device Client.
-The LWM2M Device acts as the client and the M2M service, platform or application acts as the LWM2M Server.
+Client-server architecture is introduced for mbed Device Client.
+The LWM2M Device acts as the client, and the M2M service, platform or application acts as the LWM2M Server.

 There are four interfaces between these two components as follows:

 - Bootstrap
-- Client Registration
+- Client registration
 - Device management and service enablement
-- Information Reporting
+- Information reporting

-##LWM2M Features
+##LWM2M features

 The API provides the application developer with an interface to define the application endpoint information that will be delivered to the Bootstrap Server and mbed Device Server during the bootstrap and registration operations respectively.